SolraBizna/ars-emu/HARDWARE.md

 ### BG mode 2

 In mode 2 (bit 2 of `$0202` is _set_), the tilemap consists of a 32x32 array of bytes.
 Background screens are then 256x256 pixels.
 The high 6 bits of each byte are the high 6 bits of that tile's tile number and the low 2 bits are the palette number for that tile.
 Bit 0 of the tile number is 0 for even rows and 1 for odd rows, and bit 1 of the tile number is 0 for even columns and 1 for odd columns.
+This gives you square background screens, and lets you specify a different palette index for any given tile, but is somewhat inconvenient if you're not building your backgrounds out of 16x16 "logical" tiles.

+About splat DMA:

 If you write the same value to each 2x2 block, like so: